hafidhh/Patient-Surveillance-ESP8266/README.md

 # Tracing-Covid-ESP8266
 Tracing patient using SAM-M8Q GPS modul and using MAX30102 for heart rate monitoring.
+this device will send data to Firebase, [app](https://github.com/hafidhh/Patient-Surveillance-APPS) will display the data and show a notification if someone leaves the Geofencing zone (Quarantine zone).

 ## Device
 ![Alt text](media/Device.jpg "Device")